Natural Hair Dye Recipes (for Any Hair Color)

 Herbs to Dye Dark Brown Hair or Black Hair

-With any of these herbal hair colors, make sure to test on a small part of your hair first, especially with color treated hair and especially with the henna colors as they have more lasting effects.
+With any of these herbal hair colors, make sure to test on a small part of your hair first.
+Especially with color-treated hair and especially with the henna colors as they have more lasting effects.

-homemade hair color from herbs
+natural hair color

 Print